jennifer-gft/aws-cost-consumption/README.md

 # AWS Cost Consumption
 AWS Control Cosnumption uses terraform to provisioning infrastructure in customer AWS accounts.
-You'll create an *tfvara* Terraform file, which provides the necessary input that triggers the workflow for cost consumption provisioning and reporting.
+You'll create an *tfvars* Terraform file, which provides the necessary input that triggers the workflow for cost consumption provisioning and reporting.

-For more information on the solution, see (**https://docs.aws.amazon.com/controltower/latest/userguide/aft-overview.html**)
+For more information on the solution, see [**https://docs.aws.amazon.com/controltower/latest/userguide/aft-overview.html**]

 ## Getting started